joeycoxonIT/osticket-prereqs/README.md

 <br />

 <p>
-Congrats!
+Congratulations!
 You have now successfully installed osTicket.
 </p>